DC801/BM-Badge/README.md

 - `/` or `DIV` — integer division
 - `%` or `MOD` — modulo (remainder)
 - `?` or `RNG` — sets a variable to a random value between 0 and the value given minus one
+	- Seriously, don't forget to subtract one!
+If you want a random number between `0` and `9`, you want to put `RNG 10`!

 #### Entity animations